Grand jury: United States

 An American federal grand jury has from 16 to 23 jurors, with twelve votes usually required to return an indictment.
 All grand jury proceedings are conducted behind closed doors, without a presiding judge.
 The prosecutors are tasked with arranging for the appearance of witnesses, as well as drafting the order in which they are called, and take part in the questioning of witnesses.
 The targets of the grand jury or their lawyers have no right to appear before a grand jury unless they are invited, nor do they have a right to present exculpatory evidence.

+Although prosecutors present evidence, federal grand jurors are not passive recipients of the government’s case.
+Jurors may question witnesses, request that additional witnesses or documents be subpoenaed, and decline to indict even when prosecutors recommend doing so.

+If jurors believe a prosecutor is acting improperly or presenting misleading information, they may report that conduct to the supervising judge.

+In the United States, grand jury refusals to indict (known as "no-bills") have historically been rare.
+Federal court data showed that in fiscal year 2010, approximately 11 of roughly 162,000 proposed federal indictments resulted in no-bills; in fiscal year 2013, the figure was approximately 5 out of more than 165,000.
+Beginning in late 2025, legal observers documented a marked increase in no-bill decisions in federal cases, particularly in matters arising from protest-related activity.

+Even an indictment that does not result in conviction can carry significant consequences for the accused, including legal defense costs, reputational damage, and a potential chilling effect on others' conduct.
+In the United States federal system, courts treat the grand jury's probable cause determination as effectively conclusive and rarely set indictments aside prior to trial.